harrislapiroff/chromamine.com/src/posts/modifying-3d-prints.md

 ![A 3D render of a bag clip, shown transparent, with a yellow cylinder embedded in the hinge of the clip](../media/modifying-3d-prints/clip-render.png)

-I sliced the model in [Prusa Slicer][prusaslicer] and added a pause at the top of the cavity, which tells my 3D printer to pause there and alert me to insert the magnets before continuing[^2].
+I sliced the model in [Prusa Slicer][prusaslicer] and added a pause at the top of the cavity, which tells my 3D printer to print that far, then alert me and wait for me to insert the magnets before continuing[^2].

 {% imagegrid %}
     ![A batch of 4 clips on a 3D printer bed, paused mid-print.
 Four shiny circular magnets are slotted into holes at the head of each clip](../media/modifying-3d-prints/clips-paused.jpg)